nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ## *LoopFollow* Nightscout Remote Control

-If you select Nightscout as the Remote Control Type for *LoopFollow*, this enables Temporary Targets to the set and disabled from *LoopFollow*.
+If you select Nightscout as the Remote Control Type for *LoopFollow*, this enables Temporary Targets to be set and disabled from *LoopFollow*.

 > This is the only remote option that works for Trio 0.2.x when using *LoopFollow*.